 Ratzinger (later Pope Benedict XVI) was the enforcer of orthodox doctrine.
 Ironically,

-however, he had long ago vigorously defended (see quote in the box to the right) the
+however, he had years earlier vigorously defended (see quote in the box to the right) the

-primacy of conscience, even in the face of the contrary demands of the Pope or other
+primacy of conscience, even in the face of the contrary demands of the Pope or any other

 We urge you to get to know Dignity/LA better.
 We

-invite you (and bring a friend also, if you can) to attend
+invite you (and bring a friend, if you can) to attend a

-one of the chapter's regular liturgies on Sundays at 5:30 pm (click for an
+regular chapter liturgy any Sundays at 5:30 pm (click for an

 to some photos) at